waanaabee/CSBasicAssemblyProject1/README.md

 # CSBasicAssemblyProject1
 ## Description
-This Asm x64 Assembly program is for encoding and decoding.
+This Asm x64 Assembly program is for encoding and decoding in Base64.

 ## Handbook
 1. Clone this repository and cd into it